he-la/perspektiv/README.md

 - `alsa_volume`: Show a popup with the current volume or mute status when they are changed

 The binary will be created as `./target/release/perspektiv`.
-Drop this into your
-$PATH somewhere (for a system-wide installation, something like `/bin` will probaly work well) and set up your system to run the binary on boot.
+Drop this file into your $PATH somewhere (for a system-wide installation, something like `/bin` will probaly work well) and set up your system to run the binary on boot.

 If you use systemd, you can use the provided [systemd unit](perspektiv.service).